Wellglade Group: Nottingham Express Transit

 In March 2011 the Tramlink Nottingham consortium which Wellglade holds a 12.5% shareholding in, was awarded the Nottingham Express Transit 2 contract by Nottingham City Council.
 In December 2011 Tramlink Nottingham took over the running of the tram network.

 High Peak Buses

-In April 2012 Centrebus and Trent Barton entered a 50/50 joint venture.
-This saw Centrebus owned Bowers Coaches and Trent Barton's Buxton area services combined to form High Peak Buses based at the latter's Dove Holes depot.
+In April 2012, Centrebus and Trentbarton entered a 50/50 joint venture.
+This saw Centrebus owned Bowers Coaches and Trentbarton's Buxton area services combined to form High Peak Buses based at the latter's Dove Holes depot.

 Kleanline

 Wellglade also owns cleaning service provider Kleanline.

+Littles Travel

+During November 2024, Wellglade Group acquired the business of Littles Travel based in Ilkeston, which will continue to operate as a separate entity to other Wellglade Group companies.